 "We are not a ‘no frills’ school.
 We are technically offering everything that every other international school can offer, but at a moderate price."

-OWIS offers the popular International Baccalaureate Primary Years Programme (PYP), underpinned by the English National Curriculum (ENC), then IGCSEs (Grades 9 and 10) and, in the future, it will offer the IBDP (Grades 11 and 12).
+OWIS offers the popular International Baccalaureate Primary Years Programme (PYP), underpinned by the National Curriculum for England, then IGCSEs (Grades 9 and 10), and the IBDP (Grades 11 and 12).

-In secondary school, whilst continuing with an inquiry-based approach to learning, students follow the UK National Curriculum accredited by Cambridge International Examinations (CIE).
-Subjects include English, mathematics, science, Mandarin, humanities, PE, art, music, drama, ICT and Personal, Social and Health Education (PSHE).
+In secondary school, whilst continuing with an inquiry-based approach to learning, students follow the National Curriculum for England, and study IGCSEs.
+Subjects include English, mathematics, science, Mandarin, humanities, PE, art and design, music, drama, business studies, ICT, economics, computer science, and Personal, Social, and Health Education (PSHE).

-Achievement of these 3 main aims is supported through the connection of Collaboration, Service and Being at One with the World.
-Whilst the benefits of the first two attributes are clear, the last one is designed to ensure the capacity to explore, to examine and go beyond expectations in a way in which thoughts and actions must be balanced, considered and free from external influences.
+Achievement of these three main aims is supported through the connection of Collaboration, Service, and Being at One with the World.
+Whilst the benefits of the first two attributes are clear, the last one is designed to ensure the capacity to explore, to examine, and to go beyond expectations in a way in which thoughts and actions must be balanced, considered, and free from external influences.

 An affordable school?